 Screen-printing is another technique that fascinates me.
 Hannah McVicar was demonstrating how she produces her beautiful floral and botanical prints using this technique.
 Each of her illustrations is printed in eight or more colours.
 Each colour has a separate screen, and each time she uses a screen it must line up perfectly with the colours that have already been printed.
 Just like any skilled craftsperson, Hannah made screen-printing look easy.
 Hannah’s screen-printed illustrations have been used in books, magazines and on the boxes for the Johnson’s Designer Garden Seed Collection.

 This lovely old printing press makes an appearance every year.
 This year it was used for demonstrations by New North Press, an artisan letterpress print studio.
 They set their wooden and metal blocks by hand, before inking and printing.
 They specialise in posters inspired by the verbal history of London, from nursery rhymes and folklore traditions to Cockney rhyming slang.

 Eleri Fowler was demonstrating paper cutting in the Illustration marquee.
 She explained how she starts with an illustration, transfers that to paper and then cuts the paper.
 Her designs are amazingly intricate and stunningly beautiful.
 Eleri said she may produce some kits with pre-printed designs for people who would like to have a go at paper-cutting but can’t or don’t want to produce their own illustration.
 I’m looking forward to seeing these kits; I might ask Santa to get me one!

 Another perfect day!

 I left Art in Action 2015 buzzing with ideas after talking to artists and craftspeople and seeing their inspiring work.
-The Sun shone, there was ice-cream and happiness all round.
+The Sun shone, there was ice cream and happiness all around.